 HOME | FAQ | LINKS | OLYMPICS | FORUM

 3) Have proper safety gear.
 Often provided for you are: helmet with visor, and track spikes (same as those for track & field)--which allow you to walk on ice.
 And you'll often need to bring your own gloves, mouthguard and elbow pads.

-5) During the ride, it's important to always keep your hands on the sled handles.
+6) During the ride, it's important to always keep your hands on the sled handles.

-6) Try to maintain an aerodynamic shape--arms tucked in tightly, keep legs straight and together, not craning your neck high up in the air.
+7) Try to maintain an aerodynamic shape--arms tucked in tightly, keep legs straight and together, not craning your neck high up in the air.

+9) Regarding injuries, I think you should be OK if you're just taking a 1-day class.
+In my sliding classes (your experience may vary), most folks emerged unscathed or with just minor arm bruising after the first few slides (short rides from the junior starting gate).
 Although for those who returned in the following days to take additional slides from the top, the bruising/injuries became substantial for a few sliders (unbearably so, for a couple of folks), but nothing serious.
-I've discovered that the wider your body is, the more susceptible your arms are to getting banged up.
+I've noticed that the wider your body is, the more susceptible your arms are to getting banged up.

+HOME | FAQ | LINKS | OLYMPICS | FORUM